Ring of Terror: Mystery Science Theater 3000

-Ring of Terror was featured in a third season episode of the television comedy series Mystery Science Theater 3000.
+Ring of Terror was featured in a second season episode of the television comedy series Mystery Science Theater 3000.
 It was the sixth episode of the season, and was first broadcast on Comedy Central on November 3, 1990.
 Due to the short running time of Ring of Terror, the third chapter of the 1939 serial The Phantom Creeps was played after Ring of Terror concluded.
 It was the final chapter of The Phantom Creeps to be featured on Mystery Science Theater 3000.

-DVD releases
+Home media

 Ring of Terror has been released on DVD several times.
 On July 8, 2003, Alpha Video released Ring of Terror on a standalone DVD.
 Ring of Terror is included in Mill Creek Entertainment's Nightmare Worlds 50 Movie Pack Collection, a box set containing 50 horror films.
 It was released on August 15, 2006.

 On June 26, 2007, Rhino Home Video released the Mystery Science Theater 3000 episode that features Ring of Terror on DVD, as part of The Mystery Science Theater Collection: Volume 11.